jwwatts2/stinger/README.md

 testrecognition.py is used to to process all video files in the specified directory and peform facial recognition on any faces found.

 getmetrics.py processes a spreadsheet containing results of a run of testrecognition.
 It produces a CSV file of metrics to be imported into a spreadsheet.
-Uses pandas to read and excel file.
+Uses pandas to read an excel file.